flancia-coop/doc.anagora.org/social-coop-oc.md

         - There have been concerns from people in the past; maybe we could ask for suggestions on process improvement(s), either working groups or the community at large.
 - Additional services commitments - status and comms
     - Meet.coop
-        - TWG update
+        - TWG update (Flancian):
-            - Email thread with a way forward to restore service to Social.coop
+            - New email thread with a way forward to restore service to Social.coop
             - Need CWG participation as CWG was doing admin for Meet.coop users
             - Need to determine if it's OK to get new users for everybody or people need to recover any information/functionality from the previous users
                 - Edu: as user of this service, recovering artifacts from the previous meetings would be very good.
+Getting new users after that would be OK.
+                - Luke: having the service available again is most important as long as that doesn't preclude us restoring artifacts eventually.
+                - Melissa: we should write up status and options in Loomio.
+                - Gilles:
     - Bonfire testing
     - Mayfirst
     - Platform6 as fiscal host